ADD CONDITION

 Storage and Handling

-The product is supplied in a resealable pouch, which should be securely resealed after each use to maintain product integrity.
-It is essential to keep the product out of reach of children to ensure safety during storage and handling.
+The product is supplied in pouches that must be resealed after opening to maintain integrity.
+It is essential to store the product at room temperature.
+Any unused portion should be discarded after opening to ensure safety and efficacy.

 Additional Clinical Information

-Clinicians should counsel patients to use the product only as directed, avoiding tight bandaging or use with heating pads, and to prevent contact with eyes and mucous membranes.
-The product should not be applied to wounds or damaged skin.
-Patients are advised to discontinue use and consult a doctor if the condition worsens, if redness or irritation occurs, or if symptoms persist beyond 7 days or recur shortly after resolution.
-Pregnant or breastfeeding patients should seek advice from a health professional prior to use.
+Clinicians should counsel patients to use the product only as directed, avoiding tight bandaging or the use of heating pads in conjunction with the patch.
+Patients should be advised to prevent contact with eyes and mucous membranes, and to refrain from applying the patch to wounds or damaged skin.
+Additionally, pregnant or breastfeeding patients should consult a healthcare professional prior to use.

 Drug Information (PDF)